CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 Where the weighting 𝛼 will allow the balance between intelligibility and quality to be varied, and z() indicates a z-normalisation to make the two metrics compatible for the weighted average.

 ### Objective metrics

 Our quality and intelligibility metrics will be combined using Equation (1) as for the listening tests.
 Audio quality is evaluated using HAAQI [[1]](#refs).
-Intelligibility is scored using word correction ratio using a lyric transcription algorithm.
-HAAQI is an intrusive metrics and the reference will be the original signal with a corresponding amplification applied to the vocal signal that the baseline uses to achieve the target intelligibility.
+Intelligibility is scored using word correction ratio using a lyric transcription algorithm based on Whisper.
+HAAQI is an intrusive metrics and the reference will be the original signal with a 1 dB amplification applied to the vocal signal and -1dB to the accompaniment because that has been shown to be preferred by wearers of hearing aids **[3]**.

 Objective metrics are always an approximation and you may want to use other approaches and metrics to optimise a system for the listening panel (for example, you could use singing-adapted STOI [[2]](#refs)).
 It is fine to submit two systems, one optimised for the listening panel and one for the objective metrics.

 ### References
 <a name="refs"></a>

 **[1]** Kates, J. M., & Arehart, K. H. (2015).
 The hearing-aid audio quality index (HAAQI).
 IEEE/ACM transactions on audio, speech, and language processing, 24(2), 354-365.
 **[2]** Sharma, B., & Wang, Y. (2019).
 Automatic evaluation of song intelligibility using singing adapted STOI and vocal-specific features.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 28, 319-331.
+**[3]** Benjamin, A.J. and Siedenburg, K., 2023.
+Exploring level-and spectrum-based music mixing transforms for hearing-impaired listeners.
+The Journal of the Acoustical Society of America, 154(2), pp.1048-1061.